hersh29/diamond-hands/README.md

 python manage.py runserver
 ```

-You should see output indicating that the server is running, along with the address at which you can access it (http://127.0.0.1:8000/).
+You should see output indicating that the server is running, along with the address (http://127.0.0.1:8000/)